Bruhatt-Rao/LinearClassifier/README.md

 # LinearClassifier
-Linear Classifier that learns using the "Perceptron Algorithm"
+Simulation of a Linear Classifier that learns using the "Perceptron Algorithm"